wolowizard3/Google-Data-Analytics-Capstone-Cyclistic-Case-Study/README.md

 3. Analysis of rider statistics by kind, weekday, number of rides and average duration

-4. To identify which month is the busiest
+4. Analysis to identify which month is the busiest

-5. To determine the mean distance traveled by members and casual riders.
+5. Analysis to determine the mean distance traveled by members and casual riders.
 To compute for distance, we use Haversine formula.

 ## Share
 ## Act